Brand new for April 2020! A teen planner designed to help them plan their month, work toward their goals, and track their progress all month long!

-It’s almost April, and Emma has been on me for days to create a new planner.
+It’s almost April, and my daughter has been on me for days to create a new planner.
 She has ditched her Happy Planner for this version, and I am so excited!
-It’s not often my 13 declares something I do to be “cool”!
+It’s not often my 13 year old declares something I do to be “cool”!

 She is almost done filling out the journaling pages in her March planner, and she’s ready to start setting goals for April.
 So, I’m back with a brand new personal planner for teens just in time to kick off a brand new month.

 You can help your teens reach their goals by encouraging them to plan.
 This personal planner is perfect for teens and tweens.
 It has a variety of pages designed to help them plan their whole month, work toward their goals, and track their progress all month long.